 It was surprisingly sweet with no bad aftertaste and lovely caramel flavours.

 What impressed me the most was that this caramel doesn’t crystalize like other caramels made with other sweeteners like Erythritol.

 This cannot be achieved without the star ingredient Allulose.
-This magical sugar substitute not only prevents the crystallization in the sauce but also caramelizes just like real sugar.
+This magical sugar substitute prevents the crystallization in the sauce and caramelizes just like real sugar.

 I also cut the sauce with Swerve Brown, because I loved the smell of this sweetener and I think it adds a lot of extra caramel flavour to the sauce.

 You really cannot make this sauce without Allulose because there’s no other sweetener (at least to my knowledge) that will provide the same texture and flavour.